vitr-archive/valet4windows/README.md

 I see the benefits of only integration testing here.
 I would test each valet command and check the outcomes.
 Unfortunately, travis doesn't support Windows, so, I perform them manually on Windows machine.
 Later on, I may try https://ci.appveyor.com/

 ## Roadmap
+- [ ] fix larawhale names in readme
 - [ ] add actual tests
 - [ ] Combine `scan` with `park, forget, link, unlink`
 - [ ] Implement the same tests as for Mac and maybe some more